TC-TUNE

 Use a cloth to remove dust and dirt.

 We recommend TCGAKKI or the dedicated cloth from Advance Guitars.
-Since these are tools we actually use ourselves, you can use them with confidence.
+Since we actually use these tools ourselves, you can use them with confidence.

-・What’s the best cloth for instruments?
-What do we actually use on the job?
+・What is the best cloth for musical instruments?
+What do professionals actually use?

 5. Secure the new strings to the bridge